What’s the Difference between a Psychologist, a Psychiatrist and Other Kinds of Therapists?

 • Safe: It’s easy to social distance and remain safe during the pandemic with online therapy.

 • A great way to start therapy: Many people can be afraid of starting therapy.
-With the convenience of doing sessions online, it’s easier to give therapy a try without as much risk.
+With the convenience of doing sessions online, it might be easier to give therapy a try.

 Some of the downfalls of online therapy include: